How to Build a Budget Racecar

 The Background

-I hadn’t been a racing fan very long.
-In ‘18 or ‘19, my family began watching the Formula 1 series on Netflix and began causally watching the ongoing season.
-I followed tangentially but my interest didn’t really peak until the pandemic.
-At that point (in desperate need of activities) I built a racing rig, started following the Formula 1 season more closely, and eventually joined a karting league at Circuit of the Americas.
-My interest was piqued.
+I hadn’t been a racing fan for very long.
+Around ‘18 or ‘19, my family began watching Formula 1: Drive to Survive on Netflix and started casually following the seasons.
+I followed tangentially, but my interest didn’t really peak until the pandemic.
+At that point—in desperate need of a hobby—I built a sim rig, started following F1 more closely, and eventually joined a karting league at Circuit of the Americas.

 My GoPro footage of the 2021 COTA Karting Summer League.

-I met some folks in the karting league who had done track days at Circuit of the Americas et al, and one karting season later I was convinced that I needed to get in to that world myself.
+I met some folks in the league who had done track days at COTA and elsewhere, and after one season, I was convinced I needed to get into that world myself.

-I would have to start with a car.
-I set a strict budget and began my search.
+I had to start with a car.
+I set a strict budget and began the search.

 The Car